uriel1998/ainkcontracts/AInk_contract_author_book.md

 #TERMS OF AGREEMENT
 ##GRANT OF RIGHTS

-The author grants first exclusive worldwide rights in the English language in all readable print formats - including electronic rights - for an initial period of five years post first publication of the Anthology.
+The Author grants first exclusive worldwide rights in the English language in all readable print formats - including electronic rights - for an initial period of five years post first publication of the Anthology.
 Exceptions to exclusivity will be made on a per-case basis for portions of the work already published elsewhere, or if a portion of the work is selected for a "best of the year" anthology, provided the Author gives the Publisher prior written notice.
 Save for the exceptions noted above, the Author shall not grant print rights to the Work elsewhere while this contract is in force.

 After the initial five year term, this grant of rights shall automatically renew in one year terms until cancelled by either the Author or Publisher.

 The Author agrees that at such time as the Work is included in any book, whether or not it be entirely composed of the Author's own work, *Alliteration Ink* will be given credit as a publisher of the Work and the Work will be cited with its full title(s) as published by *Alliteration Ink*.

 ##RIGHTS RETAINED
 The Publisher will make no major alterations to the Work's text or title without the Author's written approval.
 The Publisher reserves the right to make minor copy-editing changes.

 All rights to the Work not granted to the Publisher in this Agreement are reserved by the Author.
 In exercising such rights, the Author shall reserve for the Publisher's benefit the rights granted to the Publisher in this Agreement.